Austin Seminary’s Carolyn Helsel works with Synod of the Covenant preachers during an online workshop

 What can preachers do?

-Attend the meetings of local government boards and councils.
+Attend the meetings of local government boards and councils, especially school board meetings.
 “Listen for the comments being said in your own community.
 Is there already a desire to have conversations about diversity and racism?
 Support the leaders trying to do that,” Helsel said.
-“By your presence as a preacher, you’re making a difference by saying, ‘This matters to me as a person of faith and a faith leader, and this is what the gospel calls me to do.’”
+“By your presence as a preacher, you’re making a difference by saying, ‘this matters to me as a person of faith and a faith leader, and this is what the gospel calls me to do.’”

 Learn more about the Synod of the Covenant’s Equipping Preachers series here.